What is an editorial calendar? 5 ways of creating the best one

 After deciding what kind of people will be involved, you can choose how much time each person can devote to the content over the set period.

 In content marketing, three primary goals should be at the forefront.
-These include brand awareness through thought leadership, increasing leads by generating the content, and improving search rankings for targeted keywords (which has everything to do with SEO).
+These include brand awareness through thought leadership, increasing leads by generating content, and improving search rankings for targeted keywords (which has everything to do with SEO).

 3. Specify the details